 This file contains configuration variables that are specific to Orbix only.
 By default, the configuration variables in this file are scoped with the Orbix. prefix.
-You can also use the scope Orbix $\{\ldots\}$.
+You can also use the scope Orbix{...}.

 '''

 // In file orbix3.cfg

 The path name to the error messages file.

 Orbix.IT_ERRORS = cfg_dir + "ErrorMsgs";

 The maximum number of retries Orbix makes to

 connect to a server.

-Orbix.IT_CONNECT_ATTEMPTS = "10";
+Orbix.IT CONNECT ATTEMPTS = "10";

 '''

-Note: Orbix uses the IT prefix, which represents "IONA Technologies", to distinguish its configuration and environment variables.
+Orbix uses the IT prefix to distinguish its configuration and environment variables.

 The orbixnames3.cfg file contains configuration variables that are specific to OrbixNames.
-Refer to the OrbixNames Programmer's and Administrator's Guide for more details.
+Refer to the OrbixNamesProgrammer's and Administrator's Guide for more details.